High credit card fees, fraud, lousy credit; whatever you might be trying to avoid with your traditional credit card, you may not have to anymore.

 Koho does this by reporting your financial progress to a major credit bureau in Canada, which can then reflect this progress within your credit rating.

 In my opinion, this is a great feature, and it’s quite cost-effective if you think about it holistically.
-You can avoid all of the fees and high-interest rates of traditional credit cards while reaping the benefits of using a Visa and building up your credit rating.
+You can avoid all of the fees and high-interest rates of traditional credit cards while reaping the benefits of using a Mastercard and building up your credit rating.
 A win-win?
 I think so.

 As you can see, Koho is a prominent fintech company offering consumers the chance to simplify their finances, track their spending and reap the benefits of a credit card without the hassle.